-Condover College was founded by someone who simply wanted the best opportunities for his son.
+Condover College was founded by someone who simply wanted the very best opportunities for his son.

-In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, then run by the Royal National Institute for the Blind.
+In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, which was run by the Royal National Institute for the Blind.

 When the RNIB announced the school was under threat of closure, Steve stepped in.
 He was on the board of governors at the time and put in a bid to lease the site for an initial ten years.

-Though we started with just our educational centre and three residential schemes, we now have 12 residential schemes, Short Breaks at our Greenfields scheme and an Opportunities Programme that allow our learners to fulfil their greatest aspirations.
+Though we started with just our educational centre and three residential schemes, we now have 12 residential schemes, Short Breaks at our Greenfields scheme and an Opportunities Programme which enables our learners to fulfil their greatest aspirations.

 We believe our success is due to putting our learners first, always aiming for excellence and remaining focused on meeting individual needs.